On entropic uncertainty relations for measurements of energy and its "complement": Conclusions

 In suitably extended space, the measurement of energy and its complement can be treated as mutually unbiased.
 Hence, we derived state-dependent entropic relations beyond the Maassen--Uffink approach.
-The corresponding bounds are expressed in terms of purity of the measured quantum state.
-Another type of entropic uncertainty relations follows from inequalities of the Landau--Pollak type.
+Such bounds are expressed in terms of purity of the measured quantum state.
+Another form of entropic uncertainty relations follows from inequalities of the Landau--Pollak type.
 Entropic uncertainty relations provide not only another way to express some incompatibility of certain physical quantities.
 Such relations may be of practical interest as imposing some restrictions on probabilities of corresponding measurements.
 In this regard, the question of detection inefficiencies was incorporated into a consideration.
 Basic findings are similar to that was described previously.
+Note also that state-dependent uncertainty relations of various kind were formulated.
 In reality, inefficiency-free entropic bounds will be multiplied by some factor depending on the efficiency parameter.
 In addition, there are additive entropic terms related purely to the employed detectors.
 It is known that entropic uncertainty relations can be useful for information-processing applications.
 Although the presented relations are restricted in their scope, they are applicable to typical systems used for information processing.
-Of course, many additional aspects should be taken into account in practice.
+Of course, many additional aspects of the problem should be taken into account.
+As was mentioned above, the role of dynamical effects in producing uncertainties is of certain interest.